Mbed-TLS/mbedtls/SECURITY.md

 - Turn on hardware acceleration for AES.
 This is supported only on selected architectures and currently only available for AES.
 See configuration options `MBEDTLS_AESCE_C`, `MBEDTLS_AESNI_C` and `MBEDTLS_PADLOCK_C` for details.
-- Add a secure alternative implementation (typically bitslice implementation or hardware acceleration) for the vulnerable cipher.
+- Add a secure alternative implementation (typically a bitsliced implementation or hardware acceleration) for the vulnerable cipher.
 See the [Alternative Implementations Guide](docs/architecture/alternative-implementations.md) for more information.